Gluten Free Banana Cake

 I haven’t tested this recipe with any sort of egg replacer so I’m not sure how it would turn out!
 I would be inclined to use either more banana or a store bought egg replacer.

 Flax eggs aren’t great because they don’t provide any rise to the cake, which you need for the fluffy texture.
 You can instead try my gluten free vegan banana cake.
+However, this cake is naturally dairy free, just use dairy free butter and cream cheese for the frosting.

 Does it keep?

+Once prepared and frosted, this gluten free banana cake will store for about 3-5 days at room temperature.
+I like to store it in a glass container with the lid very slightly ajar.
 Because the frosting contains cream cheese and butter, it can get a bit too moist if left in a completely air tight container.
 You can also store it in the fridge, but the cake will get a bit firm so keep that in mind.

-You can also freeze the cake after it bakes and cools before your frost it!
+You can also freeze the gluten free cake after it bakes and cools before your frost it!
 Just wrap very tightly in plastic wrap (once totally cool), then wrap again and freeze for up to 1 month.
 Let thaw and then frost and enjoy!

 Other cake recipes to try!